-For the 2021-2022 winter season, the City of Richfield has created snow emergency parking areas.
+The City of Richfield utilizes select snow emergency parking areas.
 Residents who do not have access to off-street parking can utilize these areas for parking during a snow emergency without the possibility of their vehicles being ticketed and towed.

 These parking areas will be available for a total of 24 hours after a snow emergency is declared.
 After the 24 hour emergency parking period has expired, the city will begin clearing snow in these areas and any cars that remain are subject to a ticket and tow, per normal procedure.
 For these parking areas to work correctly, it is important that residents promptly retrieve their vehicles after their street or parking lot has been cleared.

-In all 392 parking spaces will be available on Cedar Avenue and 78th Street.
+In all 392 parking spaces will be available on Cedar Avenue.

 SNOW EMERGENCY AND PARKING RESTRICTIONS

 A snow emergency is automatically in effect after four inches of snow has fallen.
 After four inches of snow has fallen, parking on the street is prohibited until the streets have been plowed curb to curb.
 Vehicles in violation may be ticketed and/or towed.